TheMatiaz0/BluePlayer/README.md

 ![Icon of BluePlayer](/BluePlayer/Graphics/BluePlayer256(4).png)

 ![GIF presentation](/doc/x2Aj9OOVnv.gif)
-A software created for listening music.
+A software created for listening to music.
-You can play any audio files with extension: ".mp3", ".wav", ".m4a" by adding them to the playlist, then if you would like to save all music tracks you have picked then you can simply do that by pressing the button.
+BluePlayer can play the following audio file types: .mp3, .wav, .m4a by adding them to the playlist, after doing that, you can save all music tracks you have picked simply by pressing a button.

 BluePlayer has an ability to loop through tracks or randomize your next track.